Harrison Ford Video: Plane Misses Runway – Some Say Ford, 74, Should Stop Flying

 Controller: “You landed on taxiway C.”

-Just two years ago, Ford suffered injuries on what was blamed on engine failure, as Harrison explained on the Ellen show.
+Just two years ago, Ford suffered injuries on what was blamed on engine failure, as Harrison explained on The Ellen DeGeneres Show.

 Harrison Ford talking to Ellen DeGeneres after he crashed his plane into a golf coursehttps://t.co/pfJGYw1bTU